powersj/powersj.io/content/post/ubuntu-bionic-test-blitz.md

 # Ubuntu Server Testing Blitz

 As we are on the road to the next Ubuntu LTS, Bionic Beaver, I have decided to start doing what I am referring to as a testing blitz: a semi-weekly test deep dive into a particular topic, functionality, component, or software that is relevant to Ubuntu Server.
-This will involve quickly learning about the item under test, using, testing, filing bugs, and at the conclusion of the blitz document my learnings in as a post here.
+This will involve quickly learning about the item under test, using, testing, filing bugs, and at the conclusion of the blitz document my learning's in as a post here.

 Here are a few of the larger test blitz that I did: